Private key schemes

 - Manual backup / Recovery phrase - manual backup of a phrase of words

-- External signing device - keys are held on a separate device
+- External signers - keys are held on a separate device

 - Multi-key - several keys jointly control the wallet